mwduncan2018/SafeAppDemoAutomation/README.md

 		</dependency>

 ## Test Context - ConcurrentHashMap<String,Object>
-###### Sharing test state between all tests can be accomplished with a TestContext class with methods that are all static.
+###### Sharing test state between all scenarios can be accomplished with a TestContext class with methods that are all static.
 ###### During parallel test exucution, Cucumber runs a thread for each feature file.
 For thread safety in the TestContext class, use a ConcurrentHashMap<String,Object> to store data throughout the test run.

 ## Page-Object Model